AythaE/TFM/doc/PaperSummaries.md

 ### "Extending search facilities via bibliometric-enhanced stratagems"
 #### Zeljko Carevic and Philipp Mayr
 - Bates, M.J.: The design of browsing and berrypicking techniques for the online search interface.
 Online Review 13(5), 407–424 (May 1989), http://www.emeraldinsight.com/doi/abs/10.1108/eb024320
+- Bates, M.J.: Where should the person stop and the information search interface start?
+Information Processing & Management 26(5), 575–591 (Jan 1990), http://linkinghub.elsevier.com/retrieve/pii/0306457390901039
 - **Move**: simple search activity like entring a query or selecting a document.
 - **Tactics**: combination of moves like breaking a complex search in multiple sub queries.
 - **Stratagem**: complex moves and/or tactics involves particular id search domain to be productive for user and a way to organize documents in that domain.
 - **Strategy**: Combination of above that satisfies an information need.
 -  _Focus: develop Move, Tactics and Stratagem support to help users in DLs_

+- **IRM Project**: scholarly Information Retrieval using Scientometrics measurs for re-ranking results.
+0Mutschke, P., Mayr, P., Schaer, P., Sure, Y.: Science models as value-added services for scholarly information systems.
+Scientometrics 89(1), 349–364 (Jun 2011), http://arxiv.org/abs/1105.2441 http://www.springerlink.com/index/10.1007/s11192-011-0430-x

+- context-preserving move: Keep context between moves, example faceted broswing, select one search result and combine it with the original search query
+- Context free move: non preserving, like select one author of the search set and looks for all its works.
+- **Journal run**: stratagem based on order paper by date and publication journal.
+Rearrange the ranking from document based to journal based using a bibliometic measure to sort journals.
+- **bibliographic coupling** 2 papers are related if they have common references.
+Kessler, M.M.: Bibliographic coupling between scientific papers.
+American Documentation 14(1), 10–25 (1963), http://dx.doi.org/10.1002/asi.5090140103

+# BIR2014_3
+### "Exploiting Information Needs and Bibliographics for Polyrepresentative Document Clustering"
+#### Muhammad Kamran Abbasi and Ingo Frommholz
+- **Polyrepresentation**: use of several data representations to integrate context and interpretation of different actors.
+This representations could come for different actors or from the same actor but with distinct purposes and functionality.
+Ingwersen, P., Järvelin, K.: The turn: integration of information seeking and retrieval in context.
+Springer-Verlag New York, Inc., Secaucus, NJ, USA (2005)
+    - bibliographic information i.e. authors, references and the citation context could be exploited as representations.

+- bradfordizing: Mayr, P., Mutschke, P.: Bibliometric-enhanced retrieval models for big scholarly information systems.
+IEEE International Conference on Big Data (2013)
+- Connections between IR, bilbiometric and relevance theory: White, H.: Combining bibliometrics, information retrieval, and relevance theory, Part 2: Some implications for information science.
+JASIST 58(4) (2007) 583–605
+- suitability of the bibliometirc measures for enhancement of retrieval in scholarly systems is presented and evaluated:
+    - Mayr, P., Mutschke, P.: Bibliometric-enhanced retrieval models for big scholarly information systems.
+IEEE International Conference on Big Data (2013)
+    - Mutschke, P., Mayr, P., Schaer, P., Sure, Y.: Science models as value-added services for scholarly information systems.
+Scientometrics 89(1) (June 2011) 349–364
+- Optimum Clustering Framework (OCF) Fuhr, N., Lechtenfeld, M., Stein, B., Gollub, T.: The Optimum Clustering Framework: Implementing the Cluster Hypothesis.
+Information Retrieval 14 (2011)